etherex/etherex/etherex/WhitePaper.md

 Let's take a look at what this example would do.

 First we define the different storage indexes that will be used, and then get the contract status from the contract's storage.
-We then proceed to check if the contract has been initialized, and if not, make sure the owner is funding the exchange with at least 1 ether.
+We then proceed to check if the contract has been initialized, and if not, make sure the owner is funding the exchange with at least 1 Ether.
 If that verification passes, the owner's address is written into the contract's storage at the specified index and the contract's status is changed afterwards.

-Once the contract is initialized, after the else statement, the transaction's value is checked to be at least 1 ether - a fixed minimum for this example.
+Once the contract is initialized, after the else statement, the transaction's value is checked to be at least 1 Ether - a fixed minimum for this example.

 The `msg.data[0]` field is then checked to indicate a buy (passing 1 as first value) or a sell (passing 2 as first value) and the current balance available to buy.
 In our example, a seller would actually be giving away instead of selling.
 If the sender is buying and the balance allows it, we subtract the amount from the balance in storage and send twice the value to the buyer.
 If the sender is selling, as mentioned before, the transaction's value is added to the balance in storage and the sender can now feel very generous.